Ravencentric/pyanilist/docs/examples.md

 ## Retries

 AniList API is flaky, sometimes it might return an error for a perfectly valid request. `pyanilist` handles this by simply retrying failed requests a specified number of times (default is 5) before raising an error.
-Every subsequent retry also adds an additional delay between requests.

 ```py
 from pyanilist import AniList